LinkedIn isn’t the biggest social media platform out there.

 Unsurprisingly successful LinkedIn strategies for B2B brands often go beyond the rudimentary tips you will find on Google.

-In this article, we will analyze the LinkedIn strategies of 5 successful B2B brands at a granular level.
+In this article, we will analyze the LinkedIn strategies of 5 successful B2B companies at a granular level.
 You can use their mindsets, principles, and approaches to mimic a similar level of success on LinkedIn.

 Without further ado, let’s jump in.